🐢 The Best Snorkeling Spots in Gili T (According to Fish… and Me)

 P.S.
 Don’t forget to hydrate, reapply that reef-safe SPF, and try not to steal a turtle (even though they are really cute!!)

-If you don’t want to be limited to the spots around Gili T, book a private snorkeling tour to take you around the other islands as well.
+If you don’t want to be limited to the spots around Gili T, book a private snorkeling tour to take you around the other islands as well, or message us on WhatsApp and we’ll help you plan it.